-Spatial autocorrelation of "local" communities is expected to be less prevalent in highly mobile fauna (Weiher et al., 2011): individuals are assumed free to forage and socialise across large home ranges, their mobility effectively erasing barriers to dispersal.
-But the assembly of mobile organisms is often spatially aggregated in marine ecosystems (see assembly of mobile organisms is often spatially aggregated in marine ecosystems (see Schneider et al., 1987; Becking et al., 2006), a phenomenon that requires explanations beyond dispersal capabilities.
+Spatial autocorrelation of local communities is expected to be less prevalent in highly mobile fauna (Weiher et al., 2011): individuals are assumed to freely forage and socialise across large home ranges, with their mobility effectively erasing barriers to dispersal.
+But the assembly of mobile organisms can be spatially aggregated in marine ecosystems (Schneider et al., 1987; Becking et al., 2006), a phenomenon that requires explanations beyond dispersal capabilities.

-Spatial autocorrelation of krill swarms are largely unrelated to hydrography or topography: instead, these are spatially autocorrelated because they aggregate by active locomotion (Krafft et al., 2012).
-Active swimming and aggregations of crustaceans may relate to social foraging (Laidre, 2012) or mating behaviours.
-Notably, mating pairs of some brachyuran crabs are known to form aggregations at the same spatial scales as Mingulay, from tens to a hundred metres (Sainte Marie et al., 1999).
-Many of the crabs and shrimp collected during our surveys were gravid including Munida sarsi, Pagurus

-- forbesii, and Pandalina brevirostris, and juveniles were frequently encountered, which could indicate recent or on-going mating events in these species.
+Spatially autocorrelated krill swarms do not arise because of hydrography or topography, but because these animals aggregate by active locomotion (Krafft et al., 2012) that may relate to social foraging (Laidre, 2012).
+Alternatively, aggregations may arise because of mating behaviours: coastal brachyuran crabs in the northwest Atlantic aggregate at the same spatial scales as those at Mingulay, from tens to a hundred metres (Sainte Marie et al., 1999).
+Many of the crabs and shrimp collected during our surveys were gravid including Munida sarsi, Pagurus forbesii, and Pandalina brevirostris (Fig. 5), and juveniles were frequently encountered, which could also indicate recent or on-going mating events in these species.
 Aggregations of predators may also be related to fine-scale patches in prey recruitment (White, 2007), which in turn may depend on levels of predation that selects for restricted prey dispersal (Barraquand and Murrell, 2012).
-These local community dynamics highlight the importance of disentangling the interactive effects of density-dependence on spatial - 20 Importance of disentangling the interactive effects of density-dependence structure in marine communities (Hewitt et al., 2008).
+These local community dynamics highlight the importance of disentangling the interactive effects of density dependence on spatial structure in marine communities (Hewitt et al., 2008).